wessenstam/gts21/snow/snowcalm/snowcalm.rst

    - Data protection policy
    - Nutanix Flow Security policy

+- Clusters allows you to lift and shift existing Nutanix workloads to the public cloud without added complexity of re-architecting applications

 - You can target multiple clusters for provisioning from a single Blueprint, making it easy to take advantage of the elastic capacity provided by Nutanix Clusters

 - The Nutanix Calm plugin for ServiceNow provides an easy path for integration of the two Platforms